prateekrana24/Tableau_HR_Project/README.md

 Users should be able to filter the list based on any of the available columns.

 ## Data
 The data seen in this project was sample data created by ChatGPT.
 Below are all of the attributes that you will see within the dataset.
-There is a total of about 8950 records for human resources.
+There is a total of about 8950 records for human resources located in the HumanResources.csv file.
 - Employee ID: A unique identifier
 - First Name: Randomly generated
 - Last Name: Randomly generated